 1. The cells shall be stored in an environment with low humidity free from corrosive gas and combustible material within a temperature range of -10 to 40℃.

-2. It is recommended to strictly obey the first-in first-out (FIFO) principle through manufacturing and distribution of the product.
+2. It is recommended to strictly obey the

 3. A higher cell voltage during storage will accelerate the deterioration of capacity, it is recommended to keep the cells at a lower voltage (about 3.8V/cell) throughout the period of storage.
 Storage for a long period may result in over-discharge, due to self-discharge of the cells.
 When you need to store batteries for more than one year, charge the cells at least once a year to about 3.8V/cell so as to prevent over-discharge.

-1. Aluminum Laminate Film: Easily damaged by sharp edge parts such as Ni-tabs, pins and needles, compared with metal-can-case Li-Po cells.
+1. Aluminum Laminate Film: Easily damaged by sharp edge parts such as Ni-tabs, pins, and needles, compared with metal-can-case Li-Po cells.

 3. Mechanical Shock: Polymer has less mechanical endurance than metal can case of Lithium-ion cells.
 Falling, hitting and bending may cause degradation of polymer characteristics.

 4. Handling of Tabs: the Polymer tabs are not so stubborn, especially for aluminum tabs at the positive terminal.
 DO NOT put much force on the polymer tabs.
 DO NOT bend tabs many times.
-Aluminum tabs may be torn off easily by shear force.
+Aluminum tabs may be torn off easily by sheer force.